knative/docs/serving/samples/build-private-repo-go/README.md

 #### Creating a DockerHub push credential

-Substitute your DockerHub credentials as instructed in the comments below:
+Create a new Secret for your DockerHub credentials.
+Replace the necessary values:

 ```yaml
 apiVersion: v1